WeatherLab/fsodoc/source/concepts/autoloader.rst

 Classmap
 ========

-The classmap is used extensively by CodeIgniter to eke the last ounces of performance out of the system by not hitting the file-system with extra ``file_exists()`` calls.
+The classmap is used extensively by FSO to eke the last ounces of performance out of the system by not hitting the file-system with extra ``file_exists()`` calls.
 You can use the classmap to link to third-party libraries that are not namespaced::